 While Hardware as a Rental and leasing are similar, there are two main ways Hardware as a Rental is not like a lease.

 HaaR Agreements Do Not Have Purchase Options

 With a traditional lease, the client typically has options at the end of the agreement to purchase or gain ownership of the agreement.
-This article on A Crash Course of the Top 3 Lease Types spells out the different purchase options on leases.
 Your customers have a couple options at the end of the stated term with a HaaR agreement: keep renting the equipment, return the equipment, or upgrade their equipment.
 The upgrade option is a big bonus if your managed service efficiencies rely on your clients having updated equipment.